 When calling us, please quote the full product number (E no.) and the production number (FD no.) so that we can provide you with the correct advice.
 The rating plate bearing these numbers can be found when you open the appliance door.

-If your appliance operates with steam, you will find the rating plate on the right-hand side behind the panel.
+On some appliances with a steam-assisted cooking function, you will find the rating plate behind the control panel.